ritiek/ritiek.github.io/_posts/2025-09-09-re-doing-my-homelab-with-nixos.md

   - linux
 ---

-It's been slightly over 2 years since my earlier homelab post ([here](/2023/12/26/homelabbing-on-a-raspberry-pi-4/)).
+It's been close to 2 years since my earlier homelab post ([here](/2023/12/26/homelabbing-on-a-raspberry-pi-4/)).
 I moved onto a shiny Raspberry Pi 5 shortly afterwards (from an RPi4) and worked on a few things.
 This post is a continuity to how things have evolved in terms of my requirements and the solutions I now see as a better fit.